Akul-AI/project-info/README.md

 | Priority    | 2 |
 | ----------- | ----------- |

 The rest are all at least priority as of right now.
+This doesn't mean that you can't help work on it, however.